MA Board of Higher Ed Approves Allied Health Direct Care Workforce Plan

 “The NP Attending and NP Education Unit: Two Models to Increase Faculty and Preceptor Capacity," in partnership with the Lowell Community Health Center and the Nevins Methuen PACE Center.

-There are several other proposals still under consideration – please watch for further announcements.
-One page summaries of all grants will be made available soon.
 For descriptions of other projects funded under the N&AHI, please see Current Projects.

 MA Board of Higher Education Supports New Nursing Compact, Endorses Effort to Streamline Student Transfer to Four-Year Programs